AR

 (2) Regardless of the form used, the petition shall:

-(A) State facts sufficiently clear to identify the Taxpayer, including name and address, and the Taxpayer’s reasons for opposing the proposed assessment, denial of a claim for refund, or other action of the Department; and
+(A) State facts sufficiently clear to identify the Taxpayer, including name and address, and the Taxpayer’s reasons for opposing the proposed assessment, denial of a claim for refund, or other action of the Department, including the relief sought; and

-(B) Reasonably specify the matter, including the relevant Department account ID, for consideration by the Commission.
+(B) Reasonably specify the matter, including identifying the relevant Department account, and other identifying information for consideration by the Commission.

 (d) The petition shall include whether the Taxpayer elects for the hearing to be in person, by teleconference, by videoconference, or by a combination thereof, or no hearing with the matter to be decided solely on written submissions.